I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 This is surely the question that Paine holds in her heart throughout the story.
 The poster's choice of setting is probably no accident: her old friends confront each other there over the same question, and it's the spot where Yuna's nightmares end in a hail of bullets.

-Besaid Temple's Cloister of Trials - The Pilgrimage Road Foretold
+Besaid Temple's Cloister of Trials

 The walls of Besaid's Cloister of Trials are alight with ghostly words written in Yevon Script, detailing the route a summoner must take to reach Zanarkand and conquer Sin.

 Elsewhere in the Cloister, there's an Easter Egg: Baaj's name appears at least once.
 (I've never seen Remiem's.)
 Also, there may be a typo: it almost looks like the "D" of Zanarkand has accidentally been replaced with the "A" sign which looks very similar.